 1. Compact Yet Substantial Local Compute

-Servers are commonly used to supplement local computing capabilities, especially for high performance tasks.
-For example, it’s common to use a high performance cluster as a server to run offloaded workloads for rendering graphics, or for training a machine learning model.
-Edge servers, specifically, offer you a significant amount of computing power without taking up large amounts of space or breaking the bank, and are thus a good option for environments which require more flexibility.
+Servers are commonly used to supplement local computing capabilities, especially for high-performance tasks.
+For example, it’s common to use a high-performance cluster as a server to run offloaded workloads for rendering graphics, or for training a machine learning model.
+Edge servers, specifically, offer you a significant amount of computing power without taking up large amounts of space or breaking the bank, and are thus a good option for environments that require more flexibility.

 2. Secure & Accessible Data Storage

 There are many reasons that you wouldn’t want to store important data in the cloud.
 Cloud platforms are more vulnerable to attacks, and can be costly when considering terabytes upon terabytes of data.
-Fortunately, edge servers equipped with network-attached storages are a perfect substitute for data storage.
-With a high performance server, you’ll even be able to access files as if they were still on your computer!
+Fortunately, edge servers equipped with network-attached storage are a perfect substitute for data storage.
+With a high-performance server, you’ll even be able to access files as if they were still on your computer!